RockefellerArchiveCenter/pictor/README.md

 ### Running Container on Docker for Apple silicon

 Note that for some packages to install correctly in the Docker image, an Intel image needs to be run under emulation.
-Use the `docker-compose.m1.yml` instead of the default Docker compose file, e.g.,:
+Use the `docker-compose.m1.yml` instead of the default Docker compose file:

 ```
 docker-compose -f docker-compose.m1.yml up